Iridium Communications (NASDAQ:IRDM) Posts Quarterly Earnings Results, Misses Estimates By $0.28 EPS

-Iridium Communications (NASDAQ:IRDM – Get Free Report) announced its quarterly earnings results on Tuesday.
-The technology company reported ($0.24) earnings per share for the quarter, missing the consensus estimate of $0.04 by ($0.28), Briefing.com reports.
-Iridium Communications had a net margin of 2.07% and a return on equity of 1.38%.
-The company had revenue of $193.10 million during the quarter, compared to analysts’ expectations of $198.42 million.
-During the same quarter last year, the firm posted $0.04 earnings per share.
-Iridium Communications’s revenue for the quarter was up 10.4% compared to the same quarter last year.
+Iridium Communications (NASDAQ:IRDM – Get Free Report) issued its earnings results on Tuesday.
+The technology company reported ($0.24) earnings per share (EPS) for the quarter, missing the consensus estimate of $0.04 by ($0.28), Briefing.com reports.
+Iridium Communications had a return on equity of 1.38% and a net margin of 2.07%.
+The business had revenue of $193.10 million for the quarter, compared to analysts’ expectations of $198.42 million.
+During the same period last year, the business earned $0.04 EPS.
+The company’s revenue for the quarter was up 10.4% on a year-over-year basis.

-The business also recently announced a quarterly dividend, which was paid on Friday, June 30th.
-Investors of record on Thursday, June 15th were issued a $0.13 dividend.
-The ex-dividend date was Wednesday, June 14th.
-This represents a $0.52 dividend on an annualized basis and a yield of 1.02%.
-Iridium Communications’s dividend payout ratio is currently 400.03%.
+The company also recently declared a quarterly dividend, which was paid on Friday, June 30th.
+Shareholders of record on Thursday, June 15th were issued a dividend of $0.13 per share.
+This represents a $0.52 annualized dividend and a yield of 1.02%.
+The ex-dividend date of this dividend was Wednesday, June 14th.
+Iridium Communications’s dividend payout ratio (DPR) is presently 400.03%.

 Iridium Communications Inc provides mobile voice and data communications services and products to businesses, the United States and international governments, non-governmental organizations, and consumers worldwide.
 The company offers postpaid mobile voice and data satellite communications; prepaid mobile voice satellite communications; push-to-talk; broadband data; and Internet of Things (IoT) services.